-Rule Change: Open
+Rule Change: Completed

 Overview

-- place a stronger onus on retailers to assist hardship customers with deemed better offers but afford retailers flexibility in delivering these protections
+- place a stronger onus on retailers to assist hardship customers with deemed better offers, but afford retailers flexibility in delivering these protections

 Background